MDR 101:

 What is Managed Detection & Response

 We know you want to protect the security of your organization.
-We know that risk sucks and you don’t want to accept it…and you shouldn’t have to.
+We know that risk sucks, and you don’t want to accept it…and you shouldn’t have to.
 Consider this your resource for Managed Detection and Response (MDR) so that you can learn what it takes to eliminate the fear of risk.
-Here you can learn how cyberthreats are evolving and how to stay ahead of them.
-And you can learn why MDR is such an essential part of a comprehensive security strategy and what it takes to make MDR successful.
+Here, you can learn how cyber threats are evolving and how to stay ahead of them.
+You can learn why MDR is such an essential part of a comprehensive security strategy and what it takes to make MDR successful.

-Managed Detection and Response (MDR) services provide remotely delivered security operations capabilities to quickly detect, investigate and respond to threats.
+Managed Detection and Response (MDR) services provide remotely delivered security operations capabilities to quickly detect, investigate, and respond to threats.
 This is far more than the EDR or SIEM technologies of the past.
 EDR monitors endpoints, such as workstations or laptops, for suspicious behavior.
-SIEM collects, analyzes and stores data from EDR and log data from across an organization.
-But what was lacking was an effective way to make use of the overwhelming amount of data and alerts that came from EDR and SIEM.
-MDR takes this chaos and brings order, visibility and direct action to detect, mitigate and remediate security threats.
+SIEM collects, analyzes and stores data from EDR and logs from across an organization.
+However, what was lacking was an effective way to make use of the overwhelming amount of data and alerts that came from EDR and SIEM.
+MDR takes this chaos and brings order, visibility, and direct action to detect, mitigate and remediate security threats.

 “Managed detection and response services provide customers with remotely delivered modern security operations center (MSOC) functions.
 These functions allow organizations to rapidly detect, analyze, investigate and actively respond through threat mitigation and containment.
 MDR service providers offer a turnkey experience, using a predefined technology stack (covering areas such as endpoint, network and cloud services) to collect relevant logs, data and contextual information.
 This telemetry is analyzed within the provider’s platform using a range of techniques.
 This process allows for investigation by experts skilled in threat hunting and incident management, who deliver actionable outcomes.”